go-compression/go-compression.github.io/site/algorithms/lzss.md

 I<69,15>EM,<113,8>.<29,15>GR<64,16>.
 ```

-This encoded, or compressed, version only takes 148 bytes to store (without a [magic type](https://linux.die.net/man/5/magic) to describe the file type), which is a 77% of the original file size, or a compression ratio of 1.3.
+This encoded, or compressed, version only takes 148 bytes to store (without a [magic type](https://linux.die.net/man/5/magic) to describe the file type), which is 77% of the original file size, or a compression ratio of 1.3.
 Not bad!

 ### Analysis

-Now let's take a second understand what's happening before you start trying to conquer the world with LZSS.
+Now let's take a second to understand what's happening before you start trying to conquer the world with LZSS.

 As we can see, the "tokens" are reducing the size of the file by referencing pieces of text that are longer than the actual token.
 Let's look at the first line: